vastutsav/command-line-quick-reference/README.md

 - find most frequently used commands<br>```history | cut -c8- | sort | uniq -c | sort -rn | head```
 - recursively remove only directories with no files<br>```find . -depth -type d -exec rmdir {} \;```

-# 27. Further reading
+# 29. Further reading
 -

-# 28. Change History
+# 30. Change History
 - presented in reversed chronological order i.e. the latest change is at the top

 Name                  | Date          | Change Description
 ----                  | ----          | ---
-Utsav Barman          | 25 Jan 2022   | read should be used with option -r ; used appropriate variable names in for loop example;
+Utsav Barman          | 25 Jan 2022   | added & to start a background job; added curl and wget Utsav Barman          | 25 Jan 2022   | read should be used with option -r ; used appropriate variable names in for loop example;
 Utsav Barman          | 25 Jan 2022   | Updated variable DATE to thedate.
 Uppercase variables are conventionally used for environment variables.
 Added $() for command substitution. backticks are discouraged; replaced -a with -e
 Utsav Barman          | 25 Jan 2022   | fixed typo for cd to root directory; added section for special shell variables and exit codes;